-"What did you mean when you mentioned ...?"

-[&]quot;I disagree when you say ... because ..."
+"What did you mean when you mentioned ... ?"
+"I agree and would add ... " "I agree when you say ... but disagree when you say ... " "I disagree when you say ... because ..."

 2. WHAT DO WE WANT OUR CONVERSATION TO LOOK LIKE?

 These suggestions will likely address respect.
 Students could suggest that desks be arranged in a circle, that listeners turn to the speaker and that phones, devices and computers be put away.